 Ways to Reduce Water Consumption

-We all know that perhaps the best way to save on your water bill is to use less water, but do we know how beneficial that can be?
+We all know that perhaps the best way to save on your Utility bill is to use less water, but do we know how beneficial that can be?
 According to Houselogic, a family of four that showers five minutes a day, will on average consume 700 gallons of water each week which is the equivalent of a three year supply of drinking water for one person.
 Cheryl Weiss, resident freelance reporter and former Communication Commissioner, graciously shared tips that would assist residents in water savings through lowered water consumption.

 In the Kitchen